ddwalk77/ddwalk77/README.md

-### Hi there 👋 My name is Debra Walker, but I go by DeeDee.
+## Hi there 👋 My name is Debra Walker, but I go by DeeDee.

-## - 🌱 I’m currently wrapping up my M.S. in Data Analytics, completing coursework at the end of June 2023.
+### - 🌱 I’m currently wrapping up my M.S. in Data Analytics, completing coursework at the end of June 2023.

-## Check out my repos!
+### Check out my repos to see some of my academic work.

 <!--
 **ddwalk77/ddwalk77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.